Young Carers

 Local Authorities (LAs) must:

-- Assess whether young carers in their area have support needs and, if so, what those needs are.
+2. Assess whether young carers in their area have support needs and, if so, what those needs are.
 (Part 5, Section 96, Children and Families Act 2014).
-A local authority must offer an assessment where it appears that a child is involved in providing care.
+A local authority must offer an assessment where it appears that a child is involved in providing care and has a need for support.
 This legislation is aligned with similar provision in the Care Act 2014, requiring local authorities to consider the needs of young carers if, during the assessment of an adult with care needs, or an adult carer, it appears that a child is providing, or intends to provide care;

-- Carry out a transition assessment for a young carer if they are likely to have needs once they turn 18 (Paragraph 16.8 Care and Support Statutory Guidance.
+3. Carry out a transition assessment for a young carer if they are likely to continue to care and have needs once, they turn 18 (Paragraph 16.8 Care and Support Statutory Guidance.
 Issued under the Care Act.
 DH 2014).
-The Act requires Local Authorities to undertake an assessment for a young carer if it considers that she/he is likely to have needs for support after becoming 18, and that the assessment would be of significant benefit to her/him.
+The Act requires Local Authorities to undertake an assessment for a young carer if it considers that she/he is likely to have needs for support after turning 18, and that the assessment would be of significant benefit to her/him.
 If a Local Authority decides not to undertake such an assessment, it must give reasons for its refusal;

-- A young carer needs assessment must include an assessment of whether it is appropriate for the young carer to provide, or continue to provide, care for the person in question, in light of the young carer's needs of support and wishes.
+4. A young carer needs assessment must include an assessment of whether it is appropriate for the young carer to provide, or continue to provide, care for the person in question, considering the young carer's needs for support and wishes.

 Children should not undertake inappropriate or excessive caring roles that may have an impact on their well-being, education and development.